Continuing to grow on campus

 The HIckman-Johnson-Furrow Learning Center has become a centralized hub for our students to gather, study and socialize.
 In 2005, the building was redesigned as a Learning Center to include library services, group study areas, a computer lab, Student Academic Support Services and the Spoonholder Café.
 The building also houses classrooms, the Mass Communication Department, visual art displays and the Education Resource Lab.

-The renovation will create a new main entrance to the Hilker Campus Mall that will tie together the green space and the new academic building.
+The renovation has created a new main entrance to the Hilker Campus Mall that ties together the green space and the new academic building.